 Scene 2: The Council Chamber.

 30: Quiet council music as we expect punctuated with angry brooding at intervals.
 The judgement and sentence are declared: banishment, this time eternal.
-Jacopo takes the news relatively well with only a few outbursts of anger and as Francesco starts to mourn as to how helpless he is to help his son the temperature starts to rise only when Lucrezia arrives with her two children and there is a minor musical bomb attack.
-Finally, Jacopo embraces his children to the most heartbreaking non-melody ever **.
+Jacopo takes the news relatively well with only a few outbursts of anger and as Francesco starts to mourn as to how helpless he is to help his son.
+It is all surprisingly low temperature until Lucrezia arrives with her two children engaging in musical flame throwing upon which Jacopo embraces his children to the most heartbreaking non-melody ever ***.
 Lucrezia does her anti-establishmentarianism nut again when she learns that she and the children will not be allowed to follow Jacopo.
 This is the best number so far in the opera and it is great drama for five minutes.

 ACT 3 29 minutes

 5: After a slightly too jovial and rather dim “Evviva” style opening chorus we have Loredano waiting on Jacopo who is about to be shipped off from Venice forever.
 After more of what is possibly opera’s dumbest happy chorale in an inappropriately dramatic moment everything turns serious with a return of the first doomful theme from the prelude and Jacopo is brought on for embarcation.
 That woodwind theme comes back as well as Jacopo says a heartbroken farewell to the city of his birth and to the woman whose life he regrets making so terrible, Lucrezia.
 She tells him to be still but he doesn’t listen, thank goodness because what transpires is another melodious ensemble with Jacopo backed by a harp as he says good-bye, this time forever ***.
 Five and a half beautiful minutes.